Child Support Attorneys in San Antonio, TX

 Q: What if a parent fails to pay child support?

 Texas does not take unpaid child support payments lightly.
 In fact, Texas enforces and collects more child support payments than any other state.
-Failure to pay child support may result in withheld earnings, withheld tax returns, suspension of drivers’ license, freezing of bank accounts, and even jail time.
-Our child support enforcement page covers important tips on how to enforcement payments.
+Failure to back child support may result in withheld earnings, withheld tax returns, suspension of driver’s license, freezing of bank accounts, and even jail time.
+Our child support enforcement page covers important tips on how to enforce payments.

 Q: What is the Federal Parent Locator Service?

 The FPLS is an arm of the federal government’s Department of Health, Education, and Welfare.
-It helps track noncustodial parents across state lines so child support payments can be enforced, even under difficult circumstances.
+It helps track noncustodial parents across state lines so the payment of the child support amount can be enforced, even under difficult circumstances.

 Q: Are child support orders still in effect after the child turns 18?

-Once a child turns 18 or graduate from high school, whichever occurs later, they are considered a legal adult and child support payments will no longer be ordered.
-However, if the noncustodial parent owes backpay for past payments, they will still have to make those payments until they’re caught up.
+Once a child turns 18 or graduates from high school, whichever occurs later, they are considered legal adults, and child support payments will no longer be ordered.
+However, if the non-custodial parent owes backpay for past payments, they will still have to make those payments until they’re caught up.

 Q: Can visitation be denied if child support payments are not made?

 The focus of family law is to do what’s best for the child, so financial support and visitation rights are two separate issues.
-If a noncustodial parent fails to make timely child support parents, they may still retain their right to visit their children
+If a non-custodial parent fails to make timely child support payments, they may still retain their right to visit their children.
+Consult an expert with legal specialization to tackle such issues.

 Q: How can I enforce child support payments from a parent who is not paying?